 Today, the building is a bustling restaurant that serves plenty of local brews and hearty pub fare!

 I absolutely love Asian cuisine and, sadly, good Thai food is few and far between in the Caribbean.
-Portland is known for its Thai food, so I knew we needed to take advantage!
+Portland is known for its delicious and authentic Thai dishes, so I knew we needed to take advantage!

 Red Onion Thai Cuisine in Portland’s Pearl District is one of the most highly-rated Thai restaurants in the area for good reason.
 Not only was the menu incredibly affordable, but everything on the table was rich, authentic and insanely delicious.

 It had been so long since I’d had Thai food that I immediately gravitated towards my favorite Thai dish, Panang Curry.
 The curry from Red Onion was peanuty, creamy and the perfect amount of spicy.
 Not to mention, the portion sizes were huge!
-Red Onion Thai has definitely earned its spot on the list of food and desserts to try in Portland.
+Red Onion Thai has definitely earned its spot on the list of Portland Oregon foods to try.